jrheiner/web2backend/ReadMe.md

     buildAngularCode    - Build FrontEnd project using 'ng build --prod' copyAngularCode     - Copy Angular build files into the express public directory
 ```
-Starting the express server, `node ./bin/run.js` or for verbose logging `npm run start`, will now serve the angular app.
+Starting the express server with `npm run start`, will now serve the angular app on the express server at http://localhost:3000/.

 ## Issues
-If `localhost:PORT` is not loading after running `gulp prod`, please check `localhost:PORT/index.api.html`,
-if this loads a simple HTML page it is likely that the task that builds or copies the angular failed.
-To fix this make sure no special privileges are required, and the Angular CLI is installed globally by
-running `install -g @angular/cli`.
+If the tests when running the `gulp` command are failing because of a server timeout.
+Run `gulp build` to just build and copy the Angular files.
+This happened on the company laptop due to some kind of restriction, all tests on private devices had no problem.

-If the problem persists the manual step is to build the Angular project by using the
+If gulp has missing permission to build the front end and copy files the manual step is to build the Angular project by using the
 `ng build --prod=true --base-href "/"` command and copying everything located in `dist/FrontEnd/**` (FrontEnd project)
 into the express `public` (BackEnd project) directory.